neurogym/neurogym/docs/envs.md

 ### DelayPairedAssociation

+Doc:

-Logic: A sample is followed by a delay and a test.
-Agents have to report if the pair sample-test is a rewarded pair or not.
+        A sample is followed by a delay and a test.
+Agents have to report if

+        the pair sample-test is a rewarded pair or not.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+            R_FAIL: given when incorrect. (def: -1., float)

+            R_MISS:  given when not responding when a response was expected.

+            (def: 0., float)

+        timing: Description and duration of periods forming a trial.

+        noise: Standard deviation of the Gaussian noise added to

+        the stimulus. (def: 0.01, float)

 Reference paper:

 [Active information maintenance in working memory by a sensory cortex](https://elifesciences.org/articles/43191)

 Default Period timing (ms)